prograhammer/vue-library-template/README.md

 ``` bash
 $ npm publish   # Note: This will run npm build before publishing.
 See package.json prepublish (hook).
 ```

+Your package is now both on NPM and the Unpkg CDN (https://unpkg.com/your-package-name-here).

 #### Import it to another Project as an ES6 Module